mlehmoine/romanadder/README.md

 There is a crude executable [Main][main] class that you can execute.
 It takes two Roman numerals from the command line, adds them together, and prints the result to stdout.

-If you had the intent to use this body of code as a library, consider using the class [RomanAdder][romanadder] as your entry point.
+If you have the intent to use this body of code as a library, consider using the class [RomanAdder][romanadder] as your entry point.
 It has one public method, Add.
 This method takes two strings as arguments and returns the sum in string format.
 It will throw Runtime exceptions if you pass it invalid Roman numerals.